 Psychology Theories on Mind–Body Interaction

 Psychological approaches and their theories hold different philosophical paradigms regarding mind–body interaction.

 Behaviorists may hold a physicalist view, conceiving of the mind in terms of observable behavior expressed in or with the body.

 While cognitivism acknowledges the body’s role, it tends to focus more on mental phenomena, reflecting a tendency towards dualism.

-Finally, embodied approaches in psychology place equal value to the role of each, acknowledging their mutual interaction and adopting a more holistic view (Leitan & Murray, 2014).
+Finally, embodied approaches in psychology place equal value on the role of each, acknowledging their mutual interaction and adopting a more holistic view (Leitan & Murray, 2014).